SSH

 Are you sure you want to continue connecting (yes/no/[fingerprint])?

-This question is to prevent some other server impersonating the remote resource and subsequently impersonating you to the real resource.
-This is not very likely but it is possible, therefore it’s a good idea to double check the fingerprint and compare it with published Key fingerprints of our systems.
+This question helps prevent another server from impersonating the remote resource and subsequently impersonating you to the real resource.
+This is not very likely but it is possible, so it’s a good idea to double-check the fingerprint and compare it with published Key fingerprints of our systems.

-Note that the trailing “.” is not part of the fingerprint.
+Note that the trailing period (“.”) is not part of the fingerprint.

 Warning